 How do I become a data analyst?

 Data analysts typically hold bachelor’s degrees in computer science or mathematics.
-However, many people hold bachelor’s degrees in other subjects and have found success as data analysts after they obtained training on-the-job through internships or full-time positions with companies with strong analytics departments.
+However, many people hold bachelor’s degrees in other subjects.
+They have found success as data analysts after obtaining on-the-job training through internships or full-time positions with companies with strong analytics departments.